riyabhargava11/ground-truth-challenge/README.md

 ## Background: the ideas you need

-If you have never seen these terms, read this section once and the rest of the repo will make sense.

 **Belief graph.** A set of *claims*, each with a *confidence* between 0 and 1, plus the *entities* the claims are about and the relationships between them.
 In this